 - The process can be high profile and provide a good way of drawing attention to an issue

 - Can bring out diverse perspectives on complex and contested problems

 - Decision makers brought face-to-face with citizens or those with lived experience of an issue

 - Learning phase and deliberation with peers can help participants to understand, change and develop their opinions;

 - Offers policy makers an insight on public opinion on a contested issue based on the public having access to thorough and unbiased information and time for deliberation

-- Gaining a broad representative group of people can be challenging and expensive;
+- Gaining a broadly representative group of people can be challenging and expensive

 - There is a danger of being seen as a publicity exercise if not followed by real outcomes

 A FAQ sheet explaining more about citizens' assemblies can be found here.

 A guide to combining citizens' assemblies with digital tools can be found here.